Psalms91-50-23/fullstack-todo-auth/README.md

 npm run dev
 Will run on local host 3000,
-make sure your vpn is turned off as it will not work
+make sure your vpn is turned off as it will not work To reset data back to the initial state use the command, "npm run knex migrate:rollback" followed by
+"npm run knex migrate:latest"
+then do "npm run dev" to start server
 ```
 ## Want to see your data get added  LIVE in VScode?
 ```